+Revenue audits, tax collection and tax compliance are all things that can be a little scary to business owners.
+All these things could have you thinking: is Revenue watching me?
 I was on a tax course with Omnipro last week and Brendan from MK Brazil was the speaker.
 He was excellent as usual.
 One of the topics covered was the Annual Report for 2021 from Revenue.
 I know words like tax and report are not going to excite you but hang in here.
-There was a lot of very interesting stuff in it.
-Relevant too and other things that are a little bit scary, like the “watching you” bit.
+There was a lot of very interesting stuff in it and i’m going to share some of these things with you in this article.

 We will look at

 - What are the big earners for Revenue?

 Revenue – Main Earners

 Income Tax, Vat, and Corporation Tax make up 85% of the total tax take of €67.5 billion.
 This was a 20% increase from 2020.
 An extra €11.3 billion

 |Income Tax (incl USC)||39%||€26.7 billion|

 |Corporation Tax||23%||€15.3 billion|

 Revenue also collected €17.4 billion for other Departments.
 The largest was €12.6 billion in PRSI which would go to the Department of Social Protection.